-Telling your kids to go, “roam the streets” is usually not the best idea but in Whistler’s pedestrian Village the streets are car-free and often full of roaming jugglers, performers, musicians, comedians and the occasional giant costumed ice princess on stilts.
-It’s all part of the Whistler Presents program, get more details here.
-The Whistler Visitor Centre also has premade Scavenger Hunt Checklists including an all new Canadiana-style hunt for Canada’s 150th celebrations.
+Telling your kids to go, “roam the streets” is usually not the best idea but in Whistler’s pedestrian Village the streets are car-free and often full of roaming jugglers, performers, musicians, comedians and the occasional giant costumed ice princess on stilts – keep an eye on the events calendar for what’s on.
+The Whistler Visitor Centre also has premade Scavenger Hunt Checklists including an all new Canadiana-style hunt for international kids (there’s prizes!).

 3. Free Concerts

 Music soothes the savage beast (or the grumpy child) so it’s a good thing that throughout the summer Whistler Olympic Plaza comes alive with free concerts aimed at not only entertaining your kids, but also educating them.
 It all starts with an live introduction to classical music when the Vancouver Symphony Orchestra kicks off the summer with free shows on the July Long Weekend, and continues with a host of other free concerts with the schedule going all the way through to September.

 Kids love imaginary worlds and Escape!
 Whistler has four incredible scenarios built for your kids (or the whole family) to escape from using wit and teamwork.
 Check out the Pirate Ship, Rabbit Hole, the very Whistler-esque Buried Cabin and the new Pinball Machine.
 It’s like a real live video game to keep your kids stoked on rainy days, sunny days, or any day.
 Check out this Insider blog for a deeper look.